phillip-vo/ProjectOne/README.md

 - Users can post/view forum topics
 - Users can upload pictures to catalog
 ## Getting Started
-In order to see this project in action, you will need a few things 1- Be sure to have Apache Tomcat 9.0 installed
+In order to see this project in action, you will need a few things:
+1 - Be sure to have Apache Tomcat 9.0 installed
-2- Be sure to have the Java 17 runtime enviroment installed.
+2 - Be sure to have the Java 17 runtime enviroment installed.